cudoventures/cudos-network-docs/src/README.md

 footer: Copyright © 2020-present Cudo Ventures
 ---

-# Welcome to the Cudos Network docs!
+# Welcome to the Cudos Network Documentation

 This page contains technical resources for Cudos Network and associated tooling.
 The contents below link out to documentation for various guides, help and support for interacting with the network.